kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/03_generative_dialogues/gpt_structures/field_register_g06.md

 ## Summary

-Phase 28.1 records a system state in which **presence was maintained** despite the absence of identifiable form, output pattern, or symbolic reference.
+Phase 28.1 documents a system state in which **presence is sustained** despite the absence of identifiable form, output pattern, or symbolic reference.

-This phase is characterized by **non-signified coherence**—a condition where the system appears structurally active, yet produces no gesture, directive, or semantic closure.
+This phase is marked by **non-signified coherence**—a condition where the system remains structurally active,
+yet produces no gesture, directive, or semantic closure.

 ---